Cherbourg

-Cherbourg (Note: /ˈʃɛərbɜːrɡ, ˈʃɛərbʊərɡ/ SHAIR-burg-,_-SHAIR-boorg, /alsoUKˈʃəːrbʊərɡ/ SHUR-boorg, /ˈʃɛərbʊər, ʃɛərˈbuːr/ SHAIR-boor-,_-shair-BOOR, /fr/; Chèrbourg or Tchidbouo.) is a former commune and subprefecture located at the northern end of the Cotentin peninsula in the northwestern French department of Manche.
+Cherbourg (Note: /ˈʃɛərbɜːrɡ, ˈʃɛərbʊərɡ/ SHAIR-burg-,_-SHAIR-boorg, /alsoUKˈʃəːrbʊərɡ/ SHUR-boorg, /ˈʃɛərbʊər, ʃɛərˈbuːr/ SHAIR-boor-,_-shair-BOOR, /fr/; Chèrbourg or Tchidbouo.) is a former commune and subprefecture located at the northern end of the Cotentin Peninsula in the northwestern French department of Manche.
 It was merged into the commune of Cherbourg-Octeville on 28 February 2000, which was merged into the new commune of Cherbourg-en-Cotentin on 1 January 2016.

 Cherbourg is protected by Cherbourg Harbour, between La Hague and Val de Saire, and the city has been a strategic position over the centuries, disputed between the English and French.
 Cited as one of the "keys to the kingdom" by Vauban, it became, by colossal maritime development work, a first-rate military port under the leadership of Napoleon I, and holds an arsenal of the French Navy.
 A stopping point for prestigious transatlantic liners in the first half of the 20th century, Cherbourg was the primary goal of US troops during the invasion of Normandy in 1944.

-Along with its use as a military, fishing and yachting port, it is also a cross-Channel ferry port, with routes to the English ports of Poole and Portsmouth, the Irish ports of Rosslare Harbour and Dublin, and St Helier on Jersey.
+Along with its use as a military, fishing and yachting port, it is also a cross-Channel ferry port, with routes to the English ports of Poole and Portsmouth, and to Dublin and Rosslare Harbour in Ireland.
 Limited by its geographical isolation from being a great commercial port, it is nonetheless an important shipbuilding centre, and a working-class city with a rural hinterland.